hoonsbory/browser-runtime-js/README.md

   start() {
     this.callStack.push(executeContext);

-    // After the function finishes executing, you can try to execute it again by entering it in JSON format into the CLI, as demonstrated in the previous example
+    // After the function finishes executing, you can try to execute it again by entering it in JSON format into the CLI,
+    //as demonstrated in the previous example
     // ex) {"name" : "func1" }
     rl.on('line', line => {
       this.callStack.push(JSON.parse(line));